What is Market Research?

 Types of market research methods

 There are two broad market research strategies:

-With secondary research, this is not the case.
-Secondary research is also called as “meta-research”.
-Your secondary research process aims to analyze existing sources and results of research to draw conclusions.
+Your secondary market research process aims to analyze existing sources and results of research to draw conclusions.
 It is done, primarily, to understand the competition.

-If primary research is about understanding the customer, secondary research is about understanding the market conditions.
+If primary market research is about understanding the customer, secondary market research is about understanding the market conditions.

 We will now explore in detail how these two methods differ from each other.

 Primary Market Research

 In round 1 of primary market research, you should focus on discovering and enlisting problems that customers want to solve from a product/service like yours.